KRoverSystems/KRover/README.md

 ## 3.6 Executing KRover
 Make sure to have the k-loader installed in advance (If not done already).
 The execution includes two sequential steps as follows.
-1. On the target VM, Execute the poc target program
+1. On the target VM, Execute the poc target program.
 Go to the directory of the poc.c,
 ```
 ./target
 ```